ISYSLAB-HUST/SSAlign/README.md

 ## Benckmark

-We provide all the raw data for the benckmark, which you can download at `ftp://bioinfo.isyslab.info:6004`. username:`anonymous`,no password.
+We provide all the raw data for the benckmark, which you can download at `https://sandbox.zenodo.org/records/316658` and `https://sandbox.zenodo.org/records/315779`.

 ### Time Benckmark